 Stephanie Montague of PoppinSmoke has been traveling the world, slowly.

-Travel slowly and try to experience life in the places you visit rather than simply being a tourist.
+Travel slowly and try to experience life in the places you visit rather than merely being a tourist.
 You will save money and have a richer, more memorable experience.
 Here are a few tips:

 - Limit the number of cities you visit in a single trip.
 It’s tempting to squeeze as much as possible into whatever time you have, but you will get more out of your experience if you pick a small number of places and take the time to enjoy them.

 - Don’t over-schedule your days.
 Leave time for wandering, people-watching, and exploring side streets.
 In many cities, you couldn’t “see everything” if you stayed there for a month, let alone a few days.
-Pick a few tourist sites that are most important to you and leave the rest of your time for discovering your own gems.
+Pick a few tourist sites that are most important to you and leave the rest of your time for discovering gems.

 - Find out where the locals hang out and make yourself a regular.
 If you spend all your time at major tourist sites or TripAdvisor’s top-10 recommended restaurants, you will only get the tourist experience.
 Try a few hole-in-the-wall bars and ask for recommendations for a restaurant frequented by natives.

 Thoughts from AardvarkCompare

-We love that these widely experienced travelers all seem to conclude something similar – richer experiences are gained by taking time to be curious.
+We love that these widely experienced travelers all seem to conclude something similar: you gain richer experiences by taking time to be curious.
 We share the belief that it is often better to immerse oneself in a culture by moving at a local pace, rather than a tour-guide pace.
 Less is often more.